mdhender/canvas/content/posts/first-look-at-archetypes.md

 Either way, Hugo provides an easy way for you to decide.
 That's through the "magic" of archetype files.

-## Postscript: Cleaning up
+### Postscript: Cleaning up

-Since I'm ready to publish this post, I edited the `contents/posts/first-look-at-archetypes.md` file and removed the draft flag:

-  ---
-  title: "First Look at Archetypes"
-  date: 2019-01-18T15:47:35-07:00
-  ---

-I could have set it to false instead.

-I also edited the first two posts and linked this one in.
+I edited the first two posts and linked this one in.
 I really need to automate that!

 ### Postscript: Some Git Notes